For the walnut pesto

 For the pasta

-- 2 small red onion, quartered and separated into pieces
+- 2 small red onions, quartered and separated into pieces

 Onions are endlessly versatile and an essential ingredient in countless recipes.
 Native to Asia…